scottmckendry/cyberdream.nvim/README.md

     -- Replace all fillchars with ' ' for the ultimate clean look hide_fillchars = false,

+    -- Show end of buffer tilde characters for a default look show_eob = false,

     -- Apply a modern borderless look to pickers like Telescope, Snacks Picker & Fzf-Lua borderless_pickers = false,